 About the Author:

-Todd L. Persson has been serving the Cleveland legal community as a court reporter since 2002 and is a co-founder of Cleveland Reporting Partners, LLC.
+Todd L. Persson has been serving the Cleveland legal community as a court reporter since 2002 and is a Co-Founder of Cleveland-based litigation support firm Cleveland Reporting Partners, LLC.
+He has spoken on the future of court reporting and technology on the Stenographers World Radio national podcast, has had blogs featured nationally by the National Court Reporters Association and the American Translators Association, and has contributed content to the Cleveland Metropolitan Bar Journal.
 To read Todd’s full bio, visit our Partners page.
 Connect with him on LinkedIn here.

 Grace Hilpert-Roach has been serving the Cleveland legal community as a court reporter since 1992 and is a co-founder of Cleveland Reporting Partners, LLC.
 To read Grace’s full bio, visit our Partners Page.
 Connect with her on LinkedIn here.